 The Cordillera Real is a mountain range that is part of the Andes, exactly of the Cordillera Oriental.
 It is located in Bolivia, to the East of La Paz, and in Ecuador, and it's separated from the Cordillera Occidental by the highlands.
 When the Spanish conquerers (Conquistadores) arrived in the mid 16th century in that area of South America, they were so stunned by the beauty of the mountains that they called this range "Cordillera Real" (Real meaning Royal... and not "real").
-In the ancient time, theses mountains were adored by the local Aymara civilisation, but were not climbed as they are covered with glaciers (unlike high summits in Peru or Argentina which were ascended by Inca and Pre-Inca ethnies).
+In the ancient time, these mountains were adored by the local Aymara civilisation, but were not climbed as they are covered with glaciers (unlike high summits in Peru or Argentina which were climbed by Inca and Pre-Inca ethnies).

 Nowadays this range is one of the prime destination for climbers from all over the world, for a good reason : altitude, alpine climbing, accessible routes and rather good weather conditions throughout the year (apart from January to March when it may snow heavily).
 The highest mountains belonging to the Cordillera Real exceed 6000 meters above sea level and are: